-Sentieon Genomics software is designed to run on Linux and other POSIX-compatible platforms.
+Sentieon® Genomics software is designed to run on Linux and other POSIX-compatible platforms.

 For Linux systems, we recommended using the following Linux distributions or higher: RedHat/CentOS 6.5, Debian 7.7, OpenSUSE-13.2, or Ubuntu-14.04.
-Sentieon Genomics software has not been tested on older releases, and may not work.